spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

   and :ref:`flat-field <flatfield_step>` steps have been applied, but before the :ref:`extract_2d <extract_2d_step>` step, so that it is the full WFSS image.
-The conversion to units of electrons/sec is accomplished by loading the :ref:`GAIN <gain_reffile>` reference file, computing the sigma-clipped mean gain across all pixels, and multiplying the WFSS image by the mean gain.
+The conversion to units of electrons/sec is accomplished by loading the :ref:`GAIN <gain_reffile>` reference file, computing the mean gain across all pixels (excluding reference pixels), and multiplying the WFSS image by the mean gain.
 The intermediate file will have a product type of "_esec".
   Only applies to WFSS exposures.

 Inputs
 ------